-In their intro video, Amazon states that they’re “introducing the test-screening process from the very beginning.”
-They’re essentially taking all script submissions and making them public, allowing evaluations to come from anyone — as well as revisions.
-So if you submit your script, anyone else can take your script and modify it to make it “better,” adding themselves as a co-writer.
-Furthermore, anyone can make a “test movie,” which is a full-length film done on a minimal budget to better give people an idea of what the finished film will be like — think animatics, or ultra-low budget live action.
-These test movies can be filmed from someone else’s script, or they can be from the director’s own script.
+In their intro video, Amazon states that they're "introducing the test-screening process from the very beginning.”
+They're essentially taking all script submissions and making them public, allowing evaluations to come from anyone -- as well as revisions.
+So if you submit your script, anyone else can take your script and modify it to make it "better," adding themselves as a co-writer.
+Furthermore, anyone can make a "test movie," which is a full-length film done on a minimal budget to better give people an idea of what the finished film will be like -- think animatics, or ultra-low budget live action.
+These test movies can be filmed from someone else's script, or they can be from the director's own script.
 This certainly raises plenty of questions about intellectual property ownership, as submitters are making their ideas public (most contests, at least, rely on a much smaller circle of judges to evaluate screenplays).
-Amazon is basically taking the gamble that the wisdom of crowds, as detailed in James Surowiecki’s book,1 will somehow make better movies.
+Amazon is basically taking the gamble that the wisdom of crowds, as detailed in James Surowiecki's book, ((Quick review of The Wisdom of Crowds: it's an important concept, but I didn't find it warranted a full-length book.
+You get the idea in the first few chapters.)) will somehow make better movies.

 Here is the pertinent question.
 When a studio film does not turn out well, why do you think that is?

 - A singularly bad vision was allowed to see the project all the way to the end

 - After countless notes from executives, several writers and dozens of drafts later, the original concept was diluted